 The views from the Golden Jubilee Bridges are ones you’ll crave moments after you leave.
 And, though modern(ish), the bridges are a window to what came before and made London so wonderful.

 My first genuine encounter with Balinese culture was in the small village of Tampaksiring called Penempaham.
-I was the only foreigner in the Temple that day and was warmly welcomed by the locals.
+I was the only foreigner in the Temple that day and was warmly welcomed by the villagers.
 I had no idea what was happening but a young Balinese boy quickly befriended me and explained all that was taking place.

 It was on this day I began to wrap my head around the genuine dedication the Balinese have to their beliefs, as well as the strong sense of community.
 This was also the day my love for Bali grew immensely.
 If you are looking for a rich cultural adventure and travel destination you will not forget, add Bali to your list of top places to visit.